Product · Pillar II · Protect

 Text, screened against your rules

 User prompts, model outputs, agent messages, documents.
-Anything textual is screened for the policies you define: prohibited topics, regulated claims, brand rules, disclosure risks, and anything else your reviewers require, in real time on production traffic.
+Anything textual is screened for the policies you define: prohibited topics, regulated claims, brand rules, disclosure risks, and anything else your reviewers require, either in a live production path or as a server-side bulk moderation job.

 POST /v1/guardrails/prompt